 The telecom sector is suffering from several shortcomings.
 Blockchain can benefit the telecom industry in overcoming these shortcomings.
 Some of the most notable benefits are:

 Cyber security attacks have become a common phenomenon in every industry and the telecommunication industry is not immune to them either.
 Moreover, the telecommunication industry is the most lucrative to criminals among all the other industries because of the sheer amount of consumer data it possesses.
 Every year, billions of dollars worth of fraud takes place in the telecom Industry.
 With the arrival of ‘5G’ and ‘IoT’ technologies, the telecom sector would become more vulnerable to attack as more entry points of attack will be created.
 Hence, we have reached an inflection point in the telecommunications sector, where robust security mechanisms are more important than ever.

 Blockchain will provide a much-needed security boost to telecom companies to fend off the current and potential security threats.
-Currently, telecom companies are relying on traditional systems of security and centralised databases to preserve data.
+Currently, telecom companies are relying on traditional systems of security and centralized databases to preserve data.
 These practices are no longer effective anymore and criminals have figured out several ways to circumvent the obstacles put forward by the traditional practices of the company.
-Blockchain with the help of its cryptographic security and decentralised storage of data will leave the attacker frustrated while providing almost impregnable security.
+Blockchain with the help of its cryptographic security and decentralized storage of data will leave the attacker frustrated while providing almost impregnable security.